Alpha Micro Advert - January 1980

 The Alpha Micro Computer: Multi-user, Multi-tasking, Timesharing, Memory Management

-The Alpha ran its own time-sharing AMOS operating system, which was thought to have been heavily influenced by that of the DEC PDP-11, so much so that DEC tried to sue in 1984, and had an S-100 Bus.
-It could support up to 24 terminals but, most impressively, could also support up to 2.4 gigabytes of disk storage - a frankly stratospheric amount in 1980, where many business machines still operated on about 16K of system memory, and even in 1983 a 5MB drive for under £1,000 (£3,440 in 2021) was something to shout about.
+It could support up to 24 terminals but, most impressively, could also support up to 2.4 gigabytes of disk storage - a frankly stratospheric amount in 1980, where many business machines still operated on about 16K of system memory, and even in 1983 a 5MB drive for under £1,000 (£3,960 in 2024) was something to shout about.

-The Alpha Micro's S-100 bus, which had been established by and made famous by MITS' Altair 8800, had been around since 1975.
+The Alpha Micro's S-100 bus, which had been made famous by MITS' Altair 8800, had been around since 1974.
 The idea of a "bus" was simply a standard way of extending a processor and its memory out in to some sort of hardware connection for the use of plug-in cards like video adapters, laboratory I/O or serial boards for talking to printers and modems.
 Some machines, like Ithaca's DSP-1 offered over 20 slots for this sort of purpose.

 There were a few other bus standards around, in particular the SS-50 bus used by SWTPC's 6800 micro, but at the end of 1979 - as reported in December's Personal Computer World - they were joined by a challenger with a twist: the E78 bus, sponsored by the Amateur Computer Club.

-Many micros of the day, like Ohio's C3-B were "multi-processor" in the sense that they had several CPUs which could be switched in or out, but the twist with E78 was that this bus claimed to allow Motorola, Intel and Texas Instruments' 8-bit and 16-bit processors to run simultaneously - a neat trick in that different processors rarely, if ever, ran at exactly the same speed and all of them produced and required completely different signals.
+Many micros of the day, like Ohio's C3-B, were "multi-processor" in the sense that they actually had several different CPUs which could be switched in or out.
+The twist with E78 was that this bus claimed to allow Motorola, Intel and Texas Instruments' 8-bit and 16-bit processors to run simultaneously - a neat trick because different processors rarely, if ever, ran at exactly the same speed and all of them produced and required completely different signals.

 The attempt was coordinated by Alan Secker, who said "in order to assist small would-be manufacturers in producing various E78-compatible components, I am setting up a register and will arrange to co-ordinate between them so as to arrange for most of the components to be available, and complete systems to come onto the market quickly".
 No subsequent mention or use of the E78 bus seems to have been made, anywhere.